Do not cede space to BJP, says Mehbooba Mufti while urging youth in J-K to participate in polls | Politics

 - India

-PDP president Mehbooba Mufti on Sunday urged the youths to participate in future civic and assembly elections in Jammu and Kashmir, saying it is their ''weapon'' to fight for their rights and they should not cede space to the BJP.
+PDP president Mehbooba Mufti on Sunday urged youths in Jammu and Kashmir to participate in future civic and assembly elections, saying it is their ''weapon'' to fight for their rights and they should not cede space to the BJP.

 The former J-K chief minister also warned the Centre not to behave ''like those raiders from Pakistan who came to the valley in 1947'' and were forced to flee by Kashmiris.